 after_restart.rb runs after the Restart stage is

-For more information on how to use deployment hooks, see Deploy Phases.
+Chef deployment hooks can access the node object just like recipes.
+For more information on how to use deployment hooks and what information a hook can access, see Deploy Phases.